To open the program options, please click on the entry 'Settings' in the upper menu.

 - Force using CyberGhost DNS servers: Activated, this option forces your system to use the CyberGhost DNS servers instead those of your Internet provider.
 (A DNS server takes care of the correct access to an address.
 For example, if you enter 'www.cyberghostvpn.com' in your browser, he sends your wish to a DNS server which translates the address into numbers.
 Only then the connection can be established.
 This also means that a DNS server has complete control over the accessibility of each web address and therefore is the perfect tool for censors.
 When using the CyberGhost DNS servers you avoid this kind of manipulation.)

-- Repair virtual network card: If you experience driver problems (e.g. after installing a different VPN) use this function to repair the drivers.
+- Repair virtual network card: If you experience driver problems (e.g. after installing a different VPN) use this function to repair the original drivers installed by CyberGhost.